-First, that involves acquiring the data.
+If you’re using one of the best business credit cards, you should still ensure they have limits, or switch to a prepaid business card.
 Expense management systems such as Soldo come with prepaid business card facilities.
-If you don't want the overhead of issuing a company card from a credit card provider, and particularly don't want some of your staff to have them, you'll be able to use prepaid business cards.
+If you don’t want the overhead of issuing a company card from a credit card provider, and particularly don’t want some of your staff to have them, you’ll be able to use prepaid business cards.
 You or your finance team can load these with a predetermined amount.
 This can differ from one individual to another, or from one period to another.

 This gets rid of the issue of receipts.
 With minimal effort, your expense processing has just become paperless.
 You may be concerned that OK, you’ve lost the paper, but where’s the information you need?
 Once the cards are linked to the expense management system, all the transactions on them are loaded into the system.
 It’s still data, but that’s where the dashboard comes in.